okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 Specify support contacts for your integration in the **General Settings** > **Customer Support** fields from the OIN Manager.
 There are two types of contacts that you must provide:

-* **Support contacts**: These are public support contacts that are visible from your Integration detail page in the OIN catalog.
+* **Support contacts**: These are public support contacts that are visible from your integration detail page in the OIN catalog.
 These contacts are for customers who need assistance with your integration.
 You can provide more than one of the following contact options:
-    * **URL**: A link to an FAQ or a troubleshooting guide (see an [OIN URL support contact example](https://www.okta.com/integrations/onfido/) )
+    * **URL**: A link to an FAQ or a troubleshooting guide (see an [OIN URL support contact example](https://www.okta.com/integrations/onfido/))
     * **Email**: An email support contact, such as `support@your-app.com` (see an [OIN email support contact example](https://www.okta.com/integrations/careervillage/))
     * **Phone Number**: A public phone number that customers can call for support